dhis2/training-docs/content/analytic_tools/lg_validationruleconfig.md

 ![](Images/vrconfig/image16.png)

-Click the add button and fill in the details of the validation group
+Click the add button and fill in the details of the validation group.
+Use your initials to create the validation rule group.

 ![](Images/vrconfig/image17.png)